yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted.md

 showAsideToc: true
 ---

-Use the `yugabyted` daemon, with its commands and options, to start a local cluster and explore a retail demo database.
-You can also use the YugabyteDB Admin Console.
+`yugabyted` is a new database server that acts as a parent server across the [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master) servers.
+Since its inception, YugabyteDB has relied on a 2-server architecture with YB-TServers managing the data and YB-Masters managing the metadata.
+However, this can introduce a burden on new users who want to get started right away. yugabyted is the answer to this user need.
+It also adds a new UI similar to the Yugabyte Platform UI so that users can experience a richer data placement map and metrics dashboard.

 The `yugabyted` executable file is located in the YugabyteDB home's `bin` directory.

 {{< note title="Note" >}}

-`yugabyted` currently supports creating a 1-node cluster only.
+yugabyted currently supports creating a 1-node cluster only.
 Ability to create multi-node clusters is under active development.

 - For local multi-node clusers, use [`yb-ctl`](../../../admin/yb-ctl).